 Over-the-counter drugs are those that can be purchased without a prescription.
-Even with a prescription from your doctor, these drugs are not eligible for coverage with Senior Preferred.
+Even with a prescription from your doctor, these drugs are not eligible for coverage with Quartz Medicare Advantage.
 In addition, the cost of over-the-counter drugs is not applied to your yearly out-of-pocket maximums.

 What is my prescription coverage if I am out of the service area?

-Senior Preferred Part D drug coverage is processed through a pharmacy benefit manager.
-The Senior Preferred pharmacy benefit manager has contracts with over 55,000 pharmacies nationwide, which exceeds the Medicare access guidelines.
+Quartz Medicare Advantage Part D drug coverage is processed through a pharmacy benefit manager.
+The Quartz Medicare Advantage pharmacy benefit manager has contracts with over 55,000 pharmacies nationwide, which exceeds the Medicare access guidelines.
 Therefore, you will have coverage for prescription drugs outside of our service area as long as you choose a pharmacy contracted through pharmacy benefit manager.
 You can contact us to locate a pharmacy or use our online Provider and Pharmacy Directory.

 What are my prescription copays and coinsurance?

 The amount you pay for your medication(s) can be located in your Plan's Summary of Benefits document.